-5 days in Florence, Italy
+5 Days in Florence, Italy Itinerary

-First of all, we booked the trip through Costco travel packages which includes airfare, hotel, and ground transfers.
-We got the 411 about this service from my husband’s uncle and it turned out to be a great decision!
-The hotels were 4-star, the train ride was first class, and the transfers between hotel and airport were punctual and so convenient.
-I encourage you to check it out if you’re a member of Costco.
+First of all, we booked the trip through Costco travel packages (Florence + Venice) which includes airfare, hotel, and ground transfers.
+We learned about this service from my husband’s uncle and it turned out to be a great decision!

 The one drawback is that it’s at the outer edge of the historic center so you have to walk about 3/4 of a mile before you get to the Ponte Vecchio.
 Most everything else stems off of the famous bridge so you can always find your way as long as you find the river.